 The intention for such feedback might be making a joke, but for us, through our filter of tiredness and right after a presentation, it can sound absolutely sarcastic and disrespectful.

-So, how to handle unexpected feedback?
+Receiving feedback, how to handle it?

 Here some of the assertive tricks & tips to handle this type of unexpected feedback.

 When we receive unexpected feedback we tend to not listen carefully, but immediately start forming an answer in our head while “listening”.
 Listening carefully will help us better prepare to how to react.

 2. Is it a fact or an opinion?

 That you did include all components in your presentation is a fact.
 That your outfit was too colourful is an opinion.
 Both may be correct, but sorting out facts from opinion while you’re listening will make it easier to react and respond.